wp-plugins/iflychat/readme.txt

 iFlyChat Support Chat released.
 New emoticons added.
 Added Screenshots.

 == Upgrade Notice ==

+= 1.2.7 =
+After updating, go to iFlyChat Settings page and click on Update button.

 = 1.2.6 =
 After updating, go to iFlyChat Settings page and click on Update button.